-Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to wells screened in the Rio Grande water-bearing zone or the Atlantic City 800-foot sand, post development conditions scenario, Ocean County study area, New Jersey.

 Wells screened in the Rio Grande water-bearing zone or Atlantic City 800-foot sand have longer flow paths and travel times (fig. 37) than wells screened in the shallower Kirkwood-Cohansey aquifer system (fig. 36).
 Most particles that flow to the confined wells on the mainland originate in the Oswego River Basin.
 Travel times of water entering all Rio Grande water-bearing zone and Atlantic City 800-foot sand wells range from more than 400 to 268,000 years.
-Wells located in the communities of Harvey Cedars Borough, Surf City Borough, Ship Bottom Borough, Long Beach Township, and Beach Haven Borough on Long Beach Island have flow paths that originate in a combination of areas beneath the Barnegat Bay–Little Egg Harbor or the Atlantic Ocean, and on the mainland.
-Travel times of particles that start beneath either the Barnegat Bay–Little Egg Harbor or the Atlantic Ocean range from approximately 2,300 to more than 134,000 years.
+Wells located in the communities of Harvey Cedars Borough, Surf City Borough, Ship Bottom Borough, Long Beach Township, and Beach Haven Borough on Long Beach Island have flow paths that originate in a combination of areas beneath the Barnegat Bay-Little Egg Harbor or the Atlantic Ocean, and on the mainland.
+Travel times of particles that start beneath either the Barnegat Bay-Little Egg Harbor or the Atlantic Ocean range from approximately 2,300 to more than 134,000 years.

-Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system, maximum allocation conditions scenario, Ocean County study area, New Jersey.
+Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to wells screened in the Rio Grande water-bearing zone or the Atlantic City 800-foot sand, maximum- allocation conditions scenario, Ocean County study area, New Jersey.

 Groundwater Flow to Saltwater Boundaries

-Flow from the groundwater system into the Barnegat Bay–Little Egg Harbor or vice versa serve to maintain the ecosystem of the estuary and determine the potential for saltwater intrusion into the groundwater system.
-The net flux of bay water into, or groundwater out of, the groundwater-flow system beneath the Barnegat Bay–Little Egg Harbor and the Atlantic Ocean is determined using budget analysis of flow to constant head cells that represent this area.
-Results of simulations of post-development and maximum allocation conditions are used to examine the effects of groundwater withdrawals on the flow of groundwater beneath the Barnegat Bay–Little Egg Harbor and the Atlantic Ocean.
+Flow from the groundwater system into and out of Barnegat Bay-Little Egg Harbor serves to maintain the ecosystem of the estuary and to determine the potential for saltwater intrusion into the groundwater system.
+The net flux of bay water into, or groundwater out of, the groundwater-flow system beneath the Barnegat Bay-Little Egg Harbor and the Atlantic Ocean is determined using budget analysis of flow to constant head cells that represent this area.
+Results of simulations of postdevelopment and maximum allocation conditions are used to examine the effects of groundwater withdrawals on the flow of groundwater beneath the Barnegat Bay-Little Egg Harbor and the Atlantic Ocean.

-Constant head cells represent all or portions of the Atlantic Ocean, Barnegat Bay–Little Egg Harbor, Great Bay, and low-lying coastal and bay swamps and wetlands in the groundwater-flow model.
-For post-development groundwater withdrawals, a large number of constant head cells have net flow away from the cell (area is shown in blue in fig. 38A).
+Constant head cells represent all or portions of the Atlantic Ocean, Barnegat Bay-Little Egg Harbor, Great Bay, and low-lying coastal and bay swamps and wetlands in the groundwater-flow model.
+For postdevelopment groundwater withdrawals, a large number of constant head cells have net flow away from the cell (area is shown in blue in fig. 38A).
 Flow is out of constant head cells to adjacent variable head cells beneath layer 1, indicating predominantly downward flow.
-A large part of the Barnegat Bay–Little Egg Harbor and coastal wetlands have a net flux out of the constant head cells, particularly in the southern half of the Ocean County study area.
-The area of downward flow encompasses most of the Atlantic Ocean, as represented in the flow model, except for cells immediately adjacent to the barrier island in the northern half of the study area and an area adjacent to the northeastern boundary.
+A large part of the Barnegat Bay-Little Egg Harbor and coastal wetlands have a net flux out of the constant head cells, particularly in the southern half of the Ocean County study area.
+The area of downward flow encompasses most of the Atlantic Ocean, as represented in the flow model, except for cells immediately adjacent to the barrier island in the northern half of the study area and an area adjacent to the northeastern boundary (area is shown in green in fig. 38A?).
 Although water flows away from most cells, the total flux into all constant head cells (saline water bodies) is 113.7 ft3/s.
-Flow values indicate that downward flow out of individual constant head cells tends to be very small, whereas lateral or upward flow into constant head cells is larger.
+Flow values indicate that downward flow out of individual constant head cells tends to be very small; lateral or upward flow into constant head cells is larger than the flow out of the cells.